WillBeesOn/react-node-webpack-boilerplate/README.md

 ## npm scripts
 Here is a breakdown of the included npm scripts
+* `start` - runs `nodemon` and `watch-server` in paralell.
+* `nodemon` - starts nodemon to inspect server and restart server when a new build is created.
-* `start` - builds Node backend with Webpack, watches the `server` directory for changes to rebuild backend, and runs nodemon to monitor changes in the build folder to restart server
+* `watch-server` - builds Node backend with Webpack and watches the `server` directory for changes to rebuild backend.
-* `nodemon` - starts nodemon to inspect server built by Webpack
-* `watch-server` -
+* `build-prod` - creates a production build of client and server.
+* `build-dev` - creates a development build of the server which builds the client with WebpackDevMiddleware.